5 Great Winter Hikes Near Asheville

 Winter at Moore Cove Falls, a favorite waterfall hike near Asheville, N.C.
 Photo by Jonna Reiff.

 Located near the John Rock hike is a 50-foot waterfall tucked away in a beautiful cove along the Forest Heritage Scenic Byway.
 The family-friendly ¾-mile trail takes you to an observation deck.
 If the rocks are not icy, you can even walk behind the waterfall.
 Moore Cove Falls is a favorite waterfall hike for kids and dogs.

 While much of the Appalachian Trail is too remote for winter hikes, you can easily take a “walk in the woods” in nearby Hot Springs.
-In fact, since the trail runs along Main Street, park downtown and start your hike there.
-Cross the French Broad River and take the climb the ridge up to several rock outcrops for views across the valley and river.
+In fact, since the trail runs along the main street, park downtown and start your hike there.
+Cross the French Broad River and climb the ridge up to several rock outcrops for views across the valley and river.
 On the way back on the 1.5-mile roundtrip hike, stop for a soak in the hot mineral springs.
 Hot Springs is a 36-mile drive from downtown Asheville.

 Winter view from John Rock.
 Photo by Jonna Reiff.

-Located in Pisgah National Forest, hike the five-mile loop to the rock summit for sweeping views of neighboring Looking Glass Rock and the Blue Ridge Parkway.
+Located in Pisgah National Forest, hike the 5-mile loop to the rock summit for sweeping views of neighboring Looking Glass Rock and the Blue Ridge Parkway.
 On the way up to the 3,320-foot summit, stop at Cedar Rock Falls--easy to spot thanks to the leafless trees.
-Begin your hike at the Pisgah Center for Wildlife Education, The John Rock trailhead is 37 miles from downtown Asheville.
+The John Rock trailhead is 37 miles from downtown Asheville.